DTCMedia/dtcmedia-summarize/README.md

 # Summarize
-Summarize content with the ability to toggle visibility.
+Summarize content with the ability to toggle visibility, the vanilla way.

 ## Install
 Install with Yarn: